stkr/dotfiles/README.md

 A neat way of managing dotfiles that is usable cross-platform is described at [1].

-Essentially the idea is to have the home directory a git workspace but to keep the repository data not in .git but in a separate folder and define an alias to access the conbination of workspace and repository.
+Essentially the idea is to have the home directory a git workspace but to keep the repository data not in .git but in a separate folder and define an alias to access the combination of workspace and repository.

-Sumarizing, to bootstrap:
+Summarizing, to bootstrap:

 	git clone --bare ssh://git@github.com/stkr/dotfiles.git $HOME/.dotfiles
 	alias dt="git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME"